waocats/crabgo/src/doc/src/reference/semver.md

 to update their Rust toolchain rapidly.

 Mitigation strategies:
-* Use [Cargo features] to make the new features opt-in.
+* Use [Crabgo features] to make the new features opt-in.
 * Provide a large window of support for older releases.
 * Copy the source of new standard library items if possible so that you can continue to use an older version but take advantage of the new feature.